 After Mr P made his way home, his partner took him to A&E, where he was referred to a dentist.
 The dentist advised him that he would need to have a further two teeth extracted, as the accident had made them unstable.
 He was also given a temporary bridge.

-Mr P’s partner mentioned his accident on Facebook, where a friend recommended JMW if he was considering making a claim.
+Mr P’s partner mentioned his accident on Facebook, where a friend recommended JMW if he was considering making a cycling injury claim.
 He chose to get in touch with us and asked us to handle his case.

 Motor Insurance Bureau

 The driver that knocked Mr P off his bike drove off after the accident and could not be traced.
-We therefore pursued Mr P’s claim with the Motor Insurance Bureau (MIB).
+We, therefore, pursued Mr P’s claim with the Motor Insurance Bureau (MIB).
 The MIB is a fund that was established in order to offer compensation to victims of negligent drivers of vehicles that are either uninsured or cannot be traced.